-- One elective approved by advisor Cr.
-3. - OLS 54500 Compensation and Benefits Cr.
-3. - OLS 55500 Workforce Planning and Employment Cr.
-3. - OLS 56500 Employee Relations Cr.
-3. - OLS 57500 Contemporary Employment Practices and the Law Cr.
-3. - OLS 58500 Health Safety and Security Cr.
+- Two electives approved by advisor Cr.
+6.

+- OLS 54500 Compensation and Benefits Cr.
 3.

+- OLS 55500 Workforce Planning and Employment Cr.
+3.

+- OLS 56500 Employee Relations Cr.
+3.

-Leadership Option (18 credits)
+Leadership Option (15 credits)

 Organizations need leaders at all levels as they face a global marketplace and a more diverse and rapidly changing society.
 This program prepares individuals with the theory, skills, and action-oriented perspective required of them as they live and work in a changing society.